 SLOVENIAN LANGUAGE

-In Slovenia the official language is Slovenian language (or Slovene), which is similar to other Slavic languages, particularly close to Serbian and Croatian, and uses the Latin alphabet.
+In Slovenia, the official language is Slovenian language (or Slovene).
+It is similar to other Slavic languages, particularly close to Serbian and Croatian, and uses the Latin alphabet.

 Freising Manuscripts

-The first written sample of the Slovenian language (also first among Slavic languages) are the Freising manuscripts (Brizinski
+The first written example of the Slovenian language (and the first among Slavic languages) is the Freising manuscripts (Brizinski

-The Catechism is the oldest preserved printed book in
+The Catechism, published in 1550, is the oldest preserved printed book in the

-Please find below some Slovenian language phrases and words you may need while travelling around Slovenia and Ljubljana.
+Find below some phrases and words in Slovenian language you may need while travelling around Slovenia and Ljubljana.

 Greetings & polite expressions